SkittleBomb/terraform-azurerm-avm-res-sql-server/README.md

 ### <a name="input_dns_alias"></a> [dns\_alias](#input\_dns\_alias)

-Description: Configuration for the MSSQL Server DNS Alias
+Description: Configuration for the MSSQL Server DNS Alias.
+This includes the following attributes:
+- name: The name which should be used for this MSSQL Server DNS Alias.
+Changing this forces a new MSSQL Server DNS Alias to be created.
+- timeouts: (Optional) A timeouts block as documented below.

 Type: